Podlite - a lightweight markup language

 and with emphasis.>

 All Podlite markup codes consist of a single capital letter followed immediately by a set of angle brackets.
 The brackets contain the text or data to which the markup code applies.
-You can use a set of single angles (<...>), a set of double angles («...»), or multiple single-angles (<<<...>>>).
+A set of single angles (<...>), a set of double angles («...»), or multiple single-angles (<<<...>>>) can be used.

 Within angle delimiters, you cannot use sequences of the same angle characters that are longer than the delimiters: